hanwenzhu/blueprint-gen/README.md

 Note that this conversion is not perfect and not idempotent, and for large projects it may end in some small syntax errors.
 You would need to fix the errors in the converted files.

-The script will also save `\mathlibok` nodes and informal-only nodes (nodes without `\lean`) to the root Lean module of your project, and you need to move them to appropriate places.
-Alternatively, you can add `--skip_informal` to the command above to retain the informal-only nodes in LaTeX and not convert them to Lean.
+The script will also save `\mathlibok` nodes to the root Lean module of your project, and you need to move them to appropriate places.

+The informal-only nodes (nodes without `\lean`) are by default retained in LaTeX and not converted to Lean.
+If you want them to be converted, you may add `--convert_informal` to the command above, and then the script will convert them to the root Lean module.

 The conversion will remove the `\uses` information in LaTeX and let blueprint-gen automatically infer dependencies in Lean, unless the code contains `sorry` (in which case `uses :=` and `proofUses :=` will be added).
 If `--add_uses` is specified then all `\uses` information is retained in Lean.